stephenebert/Springboard/Capstone/step8/readme.md

 # Step 8: Scale Your Prototype

 This step scales our cross-modal retrieval pipeline to the full training set (≈ 850 K samples) and benchmarks a variety of FAISS indices for large-scale, low-latency deployment.

----
+Step 8 brings our prototype from "research mode" to "production scale."
+In this phase, we embed the entire 850 K-sample corpus into high-dimensional feature vectors (images and captions) using a chunked, out-of-core pipeline that writes directly into HDF5.
+We then build and benchmark a family of FAISS indices—exact (FlatIP) and approximate (IVF-Flat, IVF-PQ, HNSWFlat) to measure Recall@10, query latency, and RAM footprint at real-world scale.
+Finally, we sweep critical hyperparameters (nlist, nprobe, M, efSearch) to identify the optimal speed/accuracy trade-offs for deployment.
+By the end of Step 8, you’ll have a fully scalable retrieval backend tuned for sub-millisecond to low-millisecond performance with minimal memory overhead.

 ## Repository Structure
 ```